Knowledge Hub

 for Growth

-Copyright and your brand’s social media channels
+Copyright infringement and your brand’s social media channels

-Can you copyright social media content your business produces?
+Can you protect the social media content your business produces?
 The rapid rise of social media over the last decade has added another layer of complexity when it comes to protecting your brand’s copyright online.
 In the UK, your online content will usually be protected by copyright so long as it is your original work, or if you have acquired the legal rights to use the work.
 If you regularly share content via your brand’s social media channels, you should be aware of the copyright issues that could potentially arise.

 What are the risks when sharing someone else’s social media content?